-Lloyd’s today announced profit of £1.46 billion for the first half of 2016 with the publication of its interim report.
+Lloyd’s, the specialist insurance and reinsurance market, today announced a profit of £1.22bn for the first half of 2017 with the publication of its interim report.

 The key financial figures are:

 - Pre-tax profits of £1.22bn (June 2016: £1.46bn)